Skype for Business

-Skype for Business (formerly Microsoft Lync and Office Communicator) is an enterprise software application for instant messaging and videotelephony developed by Microsoft as part of the Microsoft Office suite.
-It is designed for use with the on-premises Skype for Business Server software, and a software as a service version offered as part of Microsoft 365.
-It supports text, audio, and video chat, and integrates with Microsoft Office components such as Exchange and SharePoint.
+Skype for Business (formerly Microsoft Lync and Office Communicator) is a discontinued enterprise software application for instant messaging and videotelephony developed by Microsoft as part of the Microsoft 365 (formerly Office) suite.
+It was designed for use with the on-premises Skype for Business Server software, and a software as a service version offered as part of 365.
+Skype for Business supported text, audio, and video chat, and integrates with Microsoft 365 components such as Exchange and SharePoint.

-In 2015, the software was rebranded from Lync to Skype for Business, co-branding it with the Microsoft-owned consumer messaging platform Skype (which had begun to integrate with Lync in 2013).
+The software was previously named Lync before rebranding to Skype for Business in 2015, co-branding it with the Microsoft-owned consumer messaging platform Skype (which had begun to integrate with Lync in 2013).
+Despite the same branding, Skype for Business and Skype have almost nothing in common and function as separate platforms.

 In September 2017, Microsoft announced that it would phase out Skype for Business Online in favor of Microsoft Teams, a new cloud-based collaboration platform.

-Support for Skype for Businesses Online ended in July 2021, although a new version of Skype for Business Server will be available with a subscription license.
+The end-of-life (EOL) date for Skype for Business Online was July 2021, with (paid) support extended until October 2029, at which time the platform will remain available for existing users, but without patches and security updates.
+Skype for Business Server is available with a subscription license.

 History

 Microsoft released Office Communicator 2007 to production on July 28, 2007, and launched it on October 27, 2007.
 It was followed by Office Communicator 2007 R2, released on March 19, 2009.
-Microsoft released the successor to Office Communicator, Lync 2010, on January 25, 2011.
+Microsoft released the successor to Office Communicator, Lync 2010, on January 25, 2010.
 In November 2010, the platform was renamed Lync.

 In May 2013, Microsoft announced that it would allow Lync users to communicate with Skype, a consumer IM platform it had acquired in 2011.
 This initially included support for text and voice communications.
 On November 11, 2014, Microsoft announced that Lync would be renamed Skype for Business in 2015, also adding support for video calls with Skype users.

 On September 22, 2015, Skype for Business 2016 was released alongside Office 2016.
 On October 27, 2016, the Skype for Business for Mac client was released.

 On September 25, 2017, Microsoft announced that Skype for Business Online would be discontinued in the future in favor of Microsoft Teams, a cloud-based collaboration platform for corporate groups (comparable to Slack) integrating persistent messaging, video conferencing, file storage, and application integration.
 Microsoft released a final on-premises version of Skype for Business Server as part of Office 2019 in late 2018, and announced in July 2019 that the hosted Skype for Business Online will cease functioning on July 31, 2021.
 Since September 2019, Skype for Business Online is no longer offered to new Microsoft 365 subscribers, and are being directed to Microsoft Teams instead.
 The next version of Skype for Business Server will be available with a subscription license.